Reserve Champion - Rita

 What initially interested you in

--Changes in my life
+the sport? -Changes in my life

 and I needed something different to